 Everywhere we went at Shark Valley, we were met with alligators.
 Everywhere!
-They don’t seemed to be fazed much about all the people around.
+They don’t seem to be fazed much by all the people around.
 I suppose they are used to tourists gawking and taking pictures.
 It was still a little unsettling to me how close we were to them.
 Supposedly, they give a warning growl before they lunge though.
 I think that little tidbit of info from the tour guide was supposed to make us feel better.
 Amazingly, that didn’t really make me feel any safer.

 Maybe if they were cuter.
 Like a panda or something.
 I don’t know.

 Anyway, while I couldn’t find much about the alligator that is pretty to look at, I do have immense respect for what they do to keep the Everglades alive.
 Without them, the other more beautiful creatures residing there would not survive.
+Like the beautiful birds.

 Be sure to also take a peek at Birds of the Everglades.